Comparing the Leading Machine Learning Automation Software Platforms (2024)

 - Interpretability: Driverless AI provides various tools for understanding why a model makes certain predictions.
 This includes variable importance plots, partial dependence plots, and individual prediction explanations (using techniques like SHAP values).
 These interpretability features are crucial for building trust in your models and ensuring they are not biased.

-- Time Series Analysis: It has robust capabilities for time series forecasting, including automated feature engineering specific to time series data and support for models like ARIMA and exponential smoothing.
+- Time Series Analysis: It has capabilities for time series forecasting, including automated feature engineering specific to time series data and support for models like ARIMA and exponential smoothing.

 - Deployment Options: Models can be deployed in various ways, including as REST APIs, Python scoring pipelines, and MOJO pipelines (which can be deployed in Java environments).